|

 On the last night (Christmas Eve), two children chosen to play Christ's

-than the first nights.
-The godparents carry His likeness to the last destination,
+colorful than the first nights.
+The godparents carry His likeness to

 Christmas Novena II